 SIFF 2019 Capsule Reviews

-The 2019 Seattle International Film Festival kicks off on May 16th and runs until June 9th and UW Film Club is covering as many films as possible so you know which films to see!
+The 2019 Seattle International Film Festival kicks off on May 16th and runs until June 9th and Cinema As We Know It is covering as many films as possible so you know which films to see!
 Throughout the festival, this article will be regularly updated with capsule reviews for festival films with the newest additions at the top.
 Check back every couple days to see whats new!

 The Dead Don’t Die

 Jim Jarmusch’s latest, The Dead Don’t Die, draws from the well of 1950s and 60s B-rate horror films to create a star studded genre film about the end of the world.
 Starring the likes of Bill Murray, Adam Driver, Tilda Swinton, Selena Gomez, and more, the film premises itself on the idea that “the world is off its axis” in literal and metaphorical terms.
 The film is shameless in its overt meaning, but perhaps intentionally so.
 In the name of tongue-in-cheek humor and aligning itself with the style of its influences, the film takes on a very literal, on-the-nose approach to its meaning, often resulting in the film’s driest and funniest lines.
 Full of great moments and characters, The Dead Don’t Die is another great outing by Jarmusch that distills the essence of its influences for a comedic zombie flick about contemporary problems.

 The Dead Don’t Die played on June 8th at 6pm at SIFF Uptown, but will be making its return to SIFF on June 21st.